The Record Office is open to anyone who wants to use the archives. Most of our services are free, but we do charge for

-Tea, coffee and hot chocolate are available in the visitors' tea room, and a small selection of confectionery can be purchased from reception.
+Tea, coffee and hot chocolate are available in the visitors' tea room.
 You are welcome to eat your own food in the visitors' tea room.

 We have toilets and baby changing facilities within the Record Office building and free Wi-Fi is available.

-We have a shop in our reception area where you can purchase a wide range of local history material, including books, CDs, DVDs and reproductions of photographs and documents.
+We have a shop in our reception area where you can purchase a wide range of local history material.
+This includes books, CDs, DVDs and reproductions of photographs and documents.